GarrettHaley/docker-ce/README.md

-# Docker CE - With CentOS Developer User Tutorial
+# Docker CE - CentOS Developer User Tutorial

 This repository hosts open source components of Docker CE products.
 The `master` branch serves to unify the upstream components on a regular